 Welcome to Malaga!
 Traveling can be exhausting, so on the first of your 10 days in Malaga, take some time to simply relax on the beach after arriving.
 Head down to the shore and spend a few hours with your toes in the sand.
 It’s time to start getting in a vacation state of mind!

-After catching some rays, head back to your hotel for a quick siesta and to freshen up before joining our Tapas Like a Local Tour!
-This itinerary isn’t cut and dry, but the one thing you definitely have to do during your 10 days in Malaga is eat like a local, and we’ll show you exactly how to do it.
-From the city’s oldest wine bar to a beloved tapas institution, you’ll get to know the places malagueños have eaten at for generations—and try the best bites at each stop!
+After catching some rays, head back to your hotel for a quick siesta and to freshen up before heading out on the town for a tapas crawl.
+There are dozens—maybe even hundreds—of fabulous tapas bars in Malaga just waiting to be discovered by curious foodies such as yourself.
+This itinerary isn’t cut and dry, but the one thing you definitely have to do during your 10 days in Malaga is eat like a local, and getting out to discover the local institutions that malagueños love is the best way to do that.

 Day 2: Mercado de Atarazanas, park, museums, Muelle Uno